Academy Symphony Orchestra

 Academy Choir

-The Academy Choir of The Hong Kong Academy for Performing Arts consists of students from different music departments including the Department of Vocal Studies.
-The Choir rehearses weekly and performs a wide range of choral repertoire in the academy's departmental concerts, opera scenes, and annual fully staged opera productions.
-The Choir has also performed in collaboration with local and overseas arts organisations.
-Recent engagements include Bach’s Christmas Oratorio under the direction of Helmut Rilling with SingFest, Beethoven's Symphony No. 9 together with the choir of St. Martin-in-the-Fields under Sir Neville Marriner, Purcell's Dido and Aeneas for RTHK Radio 4 and Mahler’s Symphony No. 2 Resurrection with the Hong Kong Philharmonic Orchestra.
-Other major works include Handel’s Messiah, Mendelssohn's Elijah, Faure's Requiem & Beethoven’s Choral Fantasy.
+The Academy Choir of The Hong Kong Academy for Performing Arts consists of students from various music departments, including the Department of Vocal Studies.
+The Choir holds weekly rehearsals and performs a diverse range of choral repertoire in the Academy's departmental concerts, opera scenes, and fully staged opera productions.
+The Choir has also collaborated with local and overseas arts organizations.
+Recent engagements include Bach's Christmas Oratorio directed by Helmut Rilling with SingFest, Beethoven's Symphony No. 9 performed alongside the choir of St. Martin-in-the-Fields under the direction of Sir Neville Marriner, Purcell's Dido and Aeneas for RTHK Radio 4, and Mahler's Symphony No. 2, “Resurrection” with the Hong Kong Philharmonic Orchestra.
+Other major works include Handel's Messiah, Mendelssohn's Elijah, Faure's Requiem, and Beethoven's Choral Fantasy

 Academy Concert Band

-The Academy Concert Band provides opportunities for the woodwind, brass and percussion students to participate in the wind band tradition.
-It performs a varied repertoire that includes classical, contemporary and popular music.
-Highlights of recent concerts include concerts guest conducted by Paul Archibald, Peter Bassano, James Gourlay and Colin Touchen, a performance of Heinrich Hubler's Concerto for Four Horns with the Vienna Horn Ensemble, as well as a concert of music by Alfred Reed conducted by the composer himself and featuring the Hong Kong première of his new Trumpet Concerto played by the renowned Taiwanese trumpeter Yeh Shu-Han.
-Tours include Guangzhou performances by the invitation of the South China University of Technology and International Horn Symposium in Denver Colorado with international horn soloists Frank Lloyd and the American Horn Quartet.
+The Academy Concert Band provides a platform for students specialising in woodwind, brass, and percussion instruments to partake in the time-honoured wind band tradition.
+The ensemble's repertoire boasts a diverse array of musical genres, ranging from classical to contemporary and popular works.
+The Academy Concert Band has hosted several illustrious guest conductors, including the likes of Paul Archibald, Peter Bassano, James Gourlay, and Colin Touchen.
+The band has also delivered a memorable performance of Heinrich Hubler's Concerto for Four Horns alongside the Vienna Horn Ensemble.
+An exceptional highlight was the concert featuring the compositions of Alfred Reed, conducted by the composer himself.
+An impressive finale to the evening was the Hong Kong premiere of Reed's Trumpet Concerto, performed by the world-renowned Taiwanese trumpeter Yeh Shu-Han.
+The band has undertaken successful tours, including performances in Guangzhou by invitation from the South China University of Technology and participation in the International Horn Symposium in Denver, Colorado, collaborating with internationally acclaimed horn soloists Frank Lloyd and the American Horn Quartet.

 Academy Contemporary Intercultural Ensemble